HumlabLu/minerva-rs/README.md

 and influences weather patterns by distributing heat and shaping global air currents.
 (References: document "keywords" - section 3)
 ```

+### Ollama

+By specifying the `-o` parameter, Ollama (mistral) will be used to generate answers.
+This expects Ollama to be installed and the mistral model to have been downloaded.

 ## List database contents.